 I love to plan my day using a day planner that I designed myself.
 I am pleased to share with you how to organize your day planner!
 This article is a continuation of the articles How to Organize Your Personal Calendar and Tips For Using Your Personal Planner.
-If you haven’t read it yet, you may want to check these out too!
+If you haven’t read them yet, you may want to check these out too!

 I previously wrote that I work with a lot of technology and a couple of different digital calendars in my day job and I have tried going totally digital when it comes to my planning.
 But I have to admit that I use the tech version as my back up and I prefer to use the hard copy version for my yearly and day-to-day planning.